Darrell Bevell, Tom Cable firings will mean nothing if Seahawks don’t upgrade roster

 I’m not saying they are irrelevant, because that would be unfair.
 Given all the moving parts, coaches have more impact on a football score than they do in any other major professional sport.

-But this is still a game that comes down to talent — a sport that requires difference makers.
+But this is still a game that comes down to talent — a sport that requires difference-makers.
 And the Seahawks don’t have enough of those.
 At least for now they don’t.

 Perhaps I’d be saying otherwise if injuries didn’t all but end the careers of safety Kam Chancellor and defensive lineman Cliff Avril.
 Maybe I’d sing a different tune if I had confidence in Richard Sherman’s Achilles tendon.
 Maybe I’d be more optimistic if I thought the Seahawks had a true starting running back, a halfway-solid offensive line or a receiving threat in addition to Doug Baldwin.